-PEBA administers the State Health Plan, which provides health insurance coverage to employees who work for an employer that participates in the plan.
-To find out if you are eligible for State Health Plan insurance coverage, see our Eligibility page.
+PEBA administers the State Health Plan.
+Participating public employers offer the Plan's health insurance coverage to employees.
+To see if you are eligible for State Health Plan insurance coverage, visit our Eligibility page.

 The State Health Plan includes three health insurance plans.
 PEBA also offers a supplemental plan for members of the military community.

 As a self-funded plan, the State Health Plan does not pay premiums to an insurance company.
 Instead, employee premiums and employer contributions are held in a trust fund.
 Claims and administrative expenses are paid from this fund.
 Any interest earned from this account helps fund the Plan, too.

 Grandfathered status under the ACA